httpwg/http-extensions/draft-ietf-httpbis-priority.md

 A PRIORITY_UPDATE frame communicates a complete set of all parameters in the Priority Field Value field.
 Omitting a parameter is a signal to use the parameter's default value.
-Failure to parse the Priority Field Value MUST be treated as a connection error.
-In HTTP/2 the error is of type PROTOCOL_ERROR; in HTTP/3 the error is of type H3_FRAME_ERROR.
+Failure to parse the Priority Field Value MAY be treated as a connection error.
+In HTTP/2 the error is of type PROTOCOL_ERROR; in HTTP/3 the error is of type H3_GENERAL_PROTOCOL_ERROR.

 A client MAY send a PRIORITY_UPDATE frame before the stream that it references is open (except for HTTP/2 push streams; see {{h2-update-frame}}).
 Furthermore,